careers

 Your Next Career Move—Health and Wellness Management

-As a graduate of the online UW Health and Wellness Management master’s degree or certificate program, you’ll be qualified to lead wellness programs in a variety of wellness settings, across the country.
+As a graduate of the online UW Health and Wellness Management master’s degree or certificate in wellness management, leadership, or health data and policy, you’ll be qualified to lead wellness programs in a variety of settings across the country.
 Enrollment advisers can help with all of your program questions.
 Call 608-262-2011 or email learn@uwex.wisconsin.edu.

 Programs: Health and Wellness Management